mschack/VCV-Rack-Plugins/README.md

 # Updates
 - 22 Nov 17:
+	- Added "Beat 0" output trig to each channel of the 6x32 sequencer
 	- fixed crashes from 0.5.0 update
 	- 6x32 sequencer graphics update
 	- triad sequencers fixed bug with connectors not connecting